davenGIT/KafkaOnHDInsight/README.md

-# Kafka-Spark strewaming On HDInsight
+# Kafka-Spark streaming On HDInsight